Diocese of Parramatta

 The Roman Catholic Diocese of Parramatta is a suffragan Latin Church diocese of the Archdiocese of Sydney, established in 1986.

-The Diocese of Parramatta is an organisation of the Roman Catholic Church, with responsibility for the western suburbs of Sydney and the Blue Mountains, in New South Wales, Australia.
+The diocese has responsibility for the western suburbs of Sydney and the Blue Mountains, in New South Wales.

-St Patrick's Cathedral, Parramatta, is the seat of the Catholic Bishop of Parramatta.
-On 5 May 2016, Pope Francis appointed Vincent Long Van Nguyen OFM Conv to be its fourth bishop.
+St Patrick's Cathedral, Parramatta is the seat of the Catholic Bishop of Parramatta.
+On 5 May 2016, Pope Francis appointed Vincent Long Van Nguyen, OFM Conv to be its fourth bishop.
 His installation took place on 16 June 2016.